-We all are looking for good friends who can last us a lifetime and can be our partners in crime in whatever we do.
+We are all looking for good friends who can last us a lifetime and be our partners in crime in whatever we do.

-Sometimes, we are fortunate enough to find them and other times the search is still on.
-We all need a friend we can share our deepest secrets, thoughts, and desires with and who won’t judge or undermine us at all.
-This friend is your go-to person when times are rough or when things are really exciting or simply when you need crucial advice on a subject close to your heart.
+Sometimes, we are fortunate enough to find them, and other times the search is still on.
+We all need a friend who can share our deepest secrets, thoughts, and desires and won’t judge or undermine us.
+This friend is your go-to person when times are rough or when things are exciting, or when you need crucial advice on a subject close to your heart.

-Come to think of it, can you actually zero-in on a person who can be all of the above and the one you can trust completely?
+Can you zero in on a person who can be all of the above and the one you can trust completely?

 Have you ever thought that your spouse could be that special friend in your life?
 Your answer should be yes!
 And if not, let’s figure out how to make your spouse your best friend.
-Remember it’s a two-way street, and you really need to invest in this relationship to get desired results.
+Remember, it’s a two-way street, and you need to invest in this relationship to get desired results.

 1. Spend quality time together

 Go out for events or just outings like you would go with friends.
-Make memories, spend carefree moments regardless of anything else.
+Make memories, and spend carefree moments regardless of anything else.
 Both of you should return home with a mutual feeling of contentment and oozing happiness from that time spent together.

 3. Be gentle and kind with each other

 Conflicts will happen and should happen.
 Take them as an opportunity to know each other and yourself better.
 In all such situations and anything else, remember to be kind and gentle with each other and make your partner your best friend.
 Always remember to reciprocate the sentiment that you would want for yourself.

-Marriage researcher Terri Orbuch, who is also the author of 5 Simple Steps to Take Your Marriage From Good to Great, conducted a study with 373 couples for over 28 years.
+Marriage researcher Terri Orbuch, the author of 5 Simple Steps to Take Your Marriage From Good to Great, conducted a study with 373 couples for over 28 years.
 The results of this study pointed out that frequent small acts of kindness rather than rare grand gestures create more happiness in a relationship.